tidyverse/readxl/README.md

 Usage
 -----

 readxl includes example files `datasets.xlsx` and `datasets.xls`, containing datasets you already know and love.
 These files were created with the help of openxlsx and Excel.
+Paths to all example files are available via the shortcut `readxl_example()`.

 ``` r
 l <- list("iris" = iris, "mtcars" = mtcars, chickwts = chickwts, quakes = quakes)